 I don’t understand the banking business and I don’t know anything about Costarrican laws.
 Common sense, however, tells me that the accountant vetted numbers for the bank, which had supplied the very same numbers to the accountant in the first place.
 And now I’m ready to be vilified for having written the above.

 Let me explain.
 I enjoy spending a little time on Facebook.
-Lately I have noticed quite a lot of negative response to posts in pages or groups related to or about our town of Atenas.
-On one hand there are Ticos, who would like to blame our community’s problems on us foreigners, on the other hand there are foreigners, some of whom don’t even live in Atenas, who get their knickers in a twist over posts that might be critical of local conditions or politics.
+Lately, I have noticed quite a lot of negative response to posts in pages or groups related to or about our town of Atenas.
+On one hand, there are Ticos, who would like to blame our community’s problems on us foreigners, on the other hand, there are foreigners, some of whom don’t even live in Atenas, who get their knickers in a twist over posts that might be critical of local conditions or politics.
 I have received criticism because I posted in English, rather than Spanish, and others were accused of fouling their own nest.

 But this old lady, who according to psychoanalyst Eric Erikson is actually still eight months short of statistical old age, nevertheless has plenty of experience living and working in foreign countries.
 Early on during my years of living in the US, I would annoy my American husband no end by saying this or that was strange.
 No, he corrected me time and again, it’s foreign to you, but not to us.
-Saying it ‘IS strange’, he would lecture me, sounds derogatory and judgmental.
-Well, let me tell you, some of those things needed judgement quite badly!
+Saying it is strange, he would lecture me, sounds derogatory and judgmental.
+Well, let me tell you, some of those things needed judgment quite badly!
 On the whole, though, I have to agree with him, one has to be respectful.
 By the same token, it makes no sense to me to gloss over problems or gush about everything, simply because it might be expected of a newcomer and foreign national.

 Reviewing my earlier paragraphs, am I then guilty of judging the banking procedure based on law 8204?
 No. I’m kvetching about a day in my life, in which it took two and a half hours, which felt like two and a half days, to correct a mistake we inadvertently had made ourselves.
 And I’m wholeheartedly grateful for the efforts of several kind people, blessed with goodwill toward us, who were instrumental in solving our problem so swiftly.